Ghana Food Guide

 Pito

-Traditional Ghanaian alcoholic beverage made from fermented millet or sorghum.
-It's a low-alcohol content beer, often brewed locally and consumed during celebrations and social gatherings.
-Its preparation involves a fermentation process that gives it a slightly sour taste.
+A traditional Ghanaian drink made from fermented millet or sorghum.
+It's a low-alcohol beer, usually brewed locally and shared at celebrations and gatherings.
+The fermentation gives it a slightly sour taste.

 Akpeteshie